Tutorial 1: Create a basic Snowflake Native App¶

 To do this in Snowsight, for example, paste all of your code into the same worksheet as you go along.
 As you progress from section to section, each section builds on the previous.

-In this tutorial, you perform all the steps using the ACCOUNTADMIN role.
+tutorial1_rolerole.
 In general practice, however, you would use roles with privileges specifically defined for the action you’re performing.
-For example, you might have separate roles for developers who create UDFs and stored procedures, for database administrators who manage roles and permissions, and for administrators who manage listings using Snowflake Collaboration.
+For example, you might have separate roles for the following users:- Developers who create UDFs and stored procedures

 To install your app from a private listing, you must have access to a second Snowflake account.
 You use this account to mimic how consumers would install an app.